ryanlayerlab/TEPEAK/README.md

 - Required data: zipped reference genome downloaded and SRA run list.
 - Required environment setup: NCBI SDK, picard (See [wiki](https://github.com/ryanlayer/TEPEAK/wiki/Species-Name-and-SRA-List-Startup))

-The SRA run list must be a txt/csv file with each line being one SRR accession.
+The SRA run list must be a txt file with each line being one SRR accession.
 Name this file  `<species>_samples.txt` and move it to `data_dir/species/`.

 ---
 If you'd like to generate an SRA run list instead of creating your own, follow the steps below.